somrajroy/AWS3TierArchitecturewithTFModules/README.md

    now can easily create opinionated modules from these open source modules which can serve a specific purpose (instead of starting from scratch).
 If they think these open source modules to be too broad they can create in-house opinionated modules for specific use case.
 Open-source modules are highly configurable & easy to make more configurable.
  - Don’t Repeat Yourself (DRY) : One of the principles of software engineering is DRY (don’t repeat yourself).
 The same applies to IaC.
-In this project we applied
-   Modularization (official Terraform modules) to achieve DRY state.
+In this project we applied Modularization (official Terraform modules) to achieve DRY state.
- - Variable : Used variables to customize infrastructure and avoid hardcoding values in the configuration file.
-The naming conventions were also consistent as official terraform modules were used.
  - Remote state storage: The Terraform state files are stored in a remote location (AWS S3) to enable collaboration and ensure consistency.
  - This project uses proper naming conventions for resources to avoid naming conflicts.
  - Use version controls Git as single source of truth.
 We have stored Terraform configurations in a version control system (Github) to track changes and collaborate with others.
- - Leverage terraform.tfvars files : Everything that’s not a secret was put in tfvars files for all inputs and then put them in source control (Github).
+ - Leverage variables.tf & terraform.tfvars files : Used variables to customize infrastructure and avoid hardcoding values in the configuration file.
+The naming conventions were also consistent as official terraform modules were used.
+Variable.tf and terraform.tfvars files are excellent for externalizing configurations and passing values so they can be easily deployed across multiple environments.
+Everything that’s not a secret was put in tfvars files for all inputs and then put them in source control (Github). <br/>

 ##### Conclusion